octorin/octorin.github.io/_posts/2017-08-23-Modeling-Latent-Poisson-Variables.md

 categories: [MLE, Quant Stuff]
 ---

 **DISCLAIMER**: _This is a blog post from my graduate school years.
-The blog is no longer maintained and the material might include typos._
+The blog is no longer maintained and the material might include typos and errors._

 Suppose we are interested in a random variable $ Y^* $ which follows a Poisson distribution with parameter $ \lambda $, i.e.,